luminosita/cloud-init/README.md

 Once the network is setup, create VMs.
 VMs are using `default` network.

 ### VM Configuration
-Copy `user-data.yaml` from `samples` folder and alter it with local cloud-init configuration options.
+Copy `user-data.yaml` from `sample` folder and alter it with local cloud-init configuration options.

 Create hash passwords
 ```bash